-AR 450 Web Design II (Cross-Listed with CM 440 Web Design II)
+AR 440 Web Design II (Cross-listed with CM 440 Web Design II)

 A recap of HTML and CSS and a more detailed exploration of responsive design.
 Students will utilize grids for layout and explore advanced styling for building dynamic web pages.
 Focuses on the skills students need to competently create and maintain their work, using best practices advocated by professional web designers.
-Prerequsite: CM 340/AR 350 Web Design I. (Spring)
+Prerequisite: CM 340/AR 350 Web Design I. (Spring)

-AR 470 Graphic Design Senior Show
+AR 470 Senior Show: Digital Design

-1 hour
+1 hou

-A course focused on preparation for the Senior Graphic Design Exhibition.
+A course focused on preparation for the Senior Design Exhibition.
 Various design projects will be created or updated.
-Graphic work produced will become the foundation for the students' Senior Exhibition.
+Graphic, digital and/or photography work produced will become the foundation for the students' Senior Exhibition.
 A senior exhibition is required and is a component of this course.
 Can be taken concurrently with AR 475G Graphic Design IV.
+Students are encouraged to take it in both fall and spring semesters of their senior year.
 (Fall and Spring)

-AR 475A Senior Concentration
+AR 475A Senior Show: Studio Arts

 This course provides an introduction to professional practices (writing artist statements, applications to exhibits, grant writing, gallery practice, amongst others) necessary for artists.
 It also requires the senior art major to concentrate their work in a selected area of study.
 With the aim of this experience being to increase professional proficiency, the student will work under the close supervision of the professor.
 Upon completion a senior exhibition is required and is a main component of this course.
-Students are strongly encouraged to enroll in this course in both semesters, which will allow them to focus on the preparation for their Senior Exhibition and on the development of a strong body of work.
+Students are required to enroll in this course in both semesters, which will allow them to focus on the preparation for their Senior Exhibition and on the development of a strong body of work.
 Instructor's approval required.
-(Fall and/or Spring of senior year)
+(Fall 2 hours and Spring 1 hour of senior year)